schomsko/datepickerpanel/README.md

 srcForce : true, // force dependency when widget opens - even if date is already set
 ```
 ### srcSelector
-A jQuery selector string for a dom element that holds a string retrievable by "`$(srcSelector).val()`".
+A jQuery selector string for a dom element that holds a string retrievable by `$(srcSelector).val()`.
-That string should be in a form that it results in a JavaScript Date object when parsed with "`$.datepicker.parse(srcFormat,datestring)`".
+That string should be in a form that it results in a JavaScript Date object when parsed with `$.datepicker.parse(srcFormat,datestring)`.

 ### srcFormat
 A string for parsing a date.
 Please look here: http://api.jqueryui.com/datepicker/#utility-parseDate .